 Yoga is an ancient healing system that focuses on holistic health—it re-energizes body, mind, and spirit so that one can feel healthier, happier and calmer.
 Yoga asanas (poses) enhance physical fitness and cleanse and detoxify the vital organs, but its effects are not limited to physiological wellbeing.
 Yoga reduces stress, improves concentration and empowers an individual to face challenging situations with a balanced state of mind.
+And best of all you can begin with a minimal amount of fitness accessories.

 For those who accept its healing power wholeheartedly, yoga can open new doors and place them on the path to a life of wellness and internal harmony.
 If you’re new to yoga, the following tips will help you make the most of your practice and reap lifelong health benefits.